2023 Best Value Statistics Master's Degree Schools in the Rocky Mountains Region

 CU Anschutz graduate students pay an average of $24,342 in tuition and fees each year.

-You’ll be in good company if you decide to attend Colorado State University - Fort Collins.
-It ranked #4 on our 2023 Best Value Statistics Master’s Degree Schools in the Rocky Mountains Region list.
-Located in the midsize city of Fort Collins, Colorado State is a public college with a very large student population.
+Out of the 6 schools in the Rocky Mountains Region that were part of this year’s ranking, Colorado State University - Fort Collins landed the # 4 spot on the list.
+Located in the medium-sized city of Fort Collins, Colorado State is a public school with a very large student population.

 Out-of-state tuition fees for graduate students at Colorado State are $29,043 per year.